Z3TA/webide/plugin/readme.txt

 Once the plugin is finished and all bugs have bean ironed out, leave the (important) console.log's, unless they severely affect performance.

 If you "brick" the editor, open up package.json in another editor.
-Change view: true and toolbar: true, kill all running nw executables and restart the editor.
+Change view: true and toolbar: true, kill all running nw executable's and restart the editor.
 Then you can open the Chromium debugger and see what's wrong.